godotengine/godot-docs/learning/features/shading/shading_language.rst

 Godot uses a shading language very similar to GLSL ES 3.0.
 Most datatypes and functions are supported, and the remaining will likely be added over time.

-Unlike the shader language in Godot 2.x, this implementaiton is much closer to the original.
+Unlike the shader language in Godot 2.x, this implementation is much closer to the original.

 Shader Types
 ------------